Detailed Guide for Electricians in California

 Projections of Employment

-In California, the number of Electricians is expected to grow faster than average growth rate for all occupations.
-Jobs for Electricians are expected to increase by 22.2 percent, or 10,800 jobs between 2012 and 2022.
+In California, the number of Electricians is expected to grow much faster than average growth rate for all occupations.
+Jobs for Electricians are expected to increase by 32.5 percent, or 19,000 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|